olaviinha/FinnStonks/README.md

 ![Imaginary portfolio viewed on FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm4.png) Imaginary portfolio viewed on FINNSTONKS PEPM.
 Columns: owned shares, EUR invested, EUR changed since purchase, percent changed since purchase, daily change history for the previous 3 days in percent.

+Portfolio data may also be totally imaginary to explore your _shark hunch_ with different _what if_ scenarios.

 ### Table of contents
 1. [Used APIs and how to obtain required API key](#used-apis-and-how-to-obtain-required-api-key)